Simplicity of algebras and $C^*$-algebras of self-similar groupoids: Supporting the singular ideal minus the tight ideal when G is contracting

 establishing that $h^*b\in KH_p$.
-Finally, $h^*b\in\EssentialNotTightIdeal$ because $b\in\EssentialIdeal$ and $KH_p$ does not intersect $\TightIdeal$ non-trivially. \end{proof} In the following section, the recurrent subgroups play a large role in determining the simplicity of the algebra $\faktor{\KS}{\TightIdeal}$ for a contracting self-similar groupoid $(G, \PathSet)$.
-Because the nucleus is finite, there are finitely many recurrent subgroups.
-In the self-similar group case, an algorithm to determine all recurrent subgroups is provided in Lemma 6.3 of \cite{gardella2025simplicitycalgebrascontractingselfsimilar} which, if needed, can be lifted to the self-similar groupoid setting with minor adjustments.
+Finally, $h^*b\in\SingularNotTightIdeal$ because $b\in\SingularIdeal$ and $KH_p$ does not intersect $\TightIdeal$ non-trivially. \end{proof} In the following section, the recurring subgroups play a large role in determining the simplicity of the algebra $\faktor{\KS}{\TightIdeal}$ for a contracting self-similar groupoid $(G, \Gamma)$.
+Because the nucleus is finite, there are finitely many recurring subgroups.
+In the self-similar group case, an algorithm to determine all recurring subgroups is provided in Lemma 6.3 of \cite{gardella2025simplicitycalgebrascontractingselfsimilar} which, if needed, can be lifted to the self-similar groupoid setting with minor adjustments.